acon96/home-llm/README.md

 ### Training

-If you want to prepare your own training environment, see the details on how to do it in the [Training Guide](./docs/Training.md) document.
+If you want to fine-tune a model yourself, see the details on how to do it in the [Training README](./train/README.md).

 ## Version History
 | Version | Description                                                                                                                                                                                                                                           |